How to Chat With a Girl on Facebook and Ask Her Out

 The internet has blown the world of dating wide open.
 You no longer have to approach someone you’re interested in to ask them out.
 Now, free dating apps can help you connect with potential mates and chat with them electronically.

 But what happens if a girl catches your eye on Facebook?
-How do you start a conversation with a girl on Facebook and get to know her without scaring her off?
+How do you start a conversation with a girl on Facebook and get to know her without scaring her off and without breaking any rules of essential Facebook etiquette?
 Let’s discuss some important advice about how to approach a girl on Facebook and increase your chances of going on a date.

 1. Make Sure Your Profile Isn’t Weird